Back to Blogs

 • Years of experience, certifications, and languages spoken.

-• Specific industries or companies candidates have worked in.
+• Specific industries or companies that candidates have worked for.

 • Geographical location or willingness to relocate.